arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/integrations/retrofit/README.md

 ### Using only extensions functions

-It is possible to use extension functions for Retrofit Call so the code for the definition of the endpoints doesn't have to change.
+It is possible to use extension functions for Retrofit's `Call` so the code for the definition of the endpoints doesn't have to change.

 ```kotlin
     val call : Call<Response<String>>